What Are The Current Funeral Regulations During COVID-19?

 - Individuals who are experiencing COVID-19 like symptoms should not attend the funeral as they pose a high risk to others.
 If this is the case, remote attendance/participation should be considered.

 - It is important to only invite close friends and family to reduce the risk of spreading infection.
 Although a maximum of 30 people can legally attend, keeping this number lower will mean the risk is also kept to a minimum.

 - If someone clinically vulnerable is attending, ensure other mourners are aware of this so they can be extra mindful whilst at the funeral.
 They should be respectful of the vulnerable person’s need to avoid close contact at any point.

 - Utilising technology is another way to reduce risk.
 Try to facilitate remote participation such as live streaming or other.
 This is particularly relevant for anyone who is clinically extremely vulnerable and therefore unable to attend in person due to shielding.

 - Mourners should avoid playing musical instruments that are blown.
 Some professional, socially-distanced vocal or instrumental contributions are permitted.
 These should take place outside wherever possible.
 Singing should be limited to one person where possible however this can be up to 3 individuals if it is essential to an act of worship.
 These individuals should each be at least 2 metres apart from each other, and should not include any audience participation.
 Consider using instrumental music or recordings as an alternative to live singing.

 Helping You In Your Time Of Need:

-Organising a funeral at a time of loss can seem daunting.
-The team at The Elms Funeral Directors can help you choose each element of the funeral, assisting you in the planning process.
+Our team will do everything they can to make the funeral as special as possible in these strange circumstances.
+We can help you choose each element of the funeral, assisting you in the planning process.
 We are here to help you at this difficult time and a simple phone call or email message is all it takes to enable us to start helping to plan and manage the funeral.